NBISweden/workshop-reproducible-research/docs/jupyter.md

     * A Jupyter notebook is simply a text file in JSON format.

 ## Magics
+Magics constitute a simple command language that significantly extends the power of Jupyter notebooks.
+There are two types of magics:

+* Line magics: commands are prepended by "%", and whose arguments only extend to the end of the line.
+* Cell magics: use two percent characters as a marker (%%), receive as argument the whole cell (must be used as the first line in a cell)

 TODO: Some more text here.
 Sharing and server and git and gist and nbviever.